silnrsi/wstr/src/content/docs/scrlang/unicode/seal-unicode.md

 lastUpdated: 2025-09-16
 ---

-The Small Seal script is not yet in Unicode.
-The script has a tentative allocation at U+30000..U+3291F in the [Roadmap to the TIP](http://www.unicode.org/roadmaps/tip/) for the Unicode Standard.
+The Small Seal script (sometimes called Shuowen) is not yet in Unicode.
+The Small Seal script has a tentative allocation at U+38000..U+3AB9F in the [Roadmap to the TIP](http://www.unicode.org/roadmaps/tip/) for the Unicode Standard.

 ## Proposals and documents